chrisbroski/morlex/README.md

 ## Media

 If we succeed in creating a language with a quality of extreme decipherability, we still need to store it in a media capable of delivering our messages into the distant future.
 This media will need to be durable, not only resistant to being destroyed, but able to keep the symbols clear over vast reaches of time, temperature fluctuations, and moderate physical abuse.
 It will also need to be able to contain an entire Morlex manuscript without being too unwieldy.
-Because Morlex writing can take up a lot of space and must include core and extended glossaries, the minimum size of a manuscript might be about least 100 page long.
+Because Morlex writing can take up a lot of space and must include core and extended glossaries, the minimum size of a manuscript might be about 100 pages long.
 The maximum size of a single manuscript will be determined by properties of the physical media.

+## Core Symbol Set

+This is where the majority of work needs to be done.
+Even after the first version is complete, testing by measure deciphering speed and comprehension by native speakers and a variety of languages will be necessary for proof of success and feedback for improvements,

+### Numbers

+The first section of the core glossary describes numbers.
+Morlex uses Arabic decimal numerals and mathematical symbols.
+The core math operators are +, -, x, /, and exponents.
+Mathematical operators double as word symbols:

+- + is the conjunction *and*
+- = is the verb *is*
+- ≈ is a verb meaning *similar to*, or *like*
+- > *more*, *better*
+- < *less*, *worse*